What Causes Tight Shoulders? Reasons and Gentle Relief

 Before you begin.
 This is gentle self-care, not medical advice.
 Everyday tightness is common, but see a doctor or physical therapist for shoulder pain with a real loss of range, weakness, numbness, or pain that follows an injury, so a truly stuck or frozen shoulder can be assessed properly.

-If you keep wondering what causes tight shoulders, the reassuring answer is that it is usually habit rather than harm.
+What causes tight shoulders is usually habit rather than harm, which is reassuring to know.
 Shoulders that feel gripped, lifted, or achy are most often muscles that have simply been working too long without rest, not a sign that something is broken.
 The way we sit, drive, scroll, and worry all ask the upper back and shoulders to stay quietly switched on through the day.
 Understanding why they hold on makes the tightness far less mysterious, and it points toward a gentle way out.
 The Feldenkrais Method® is built around that kind of unforced release.

 Shoulder and neck tightness belongs to the wider family of musculoskeletal complaints, which are strikingly common.
 Such conditions touch roughly 1.71 billion people around the globe (WHO, 2022), and a great deal of that daily discomfort is not injury but muscles kept quietly on alert.